Apple bombshell rocks European, Asian shares; 'flash crash' jolts currencies

 While more fiscal and monetary policy support had been expected in coming months on top of modest measures last year, some analysts wonder if more forceful stimulus will be needed to stabilize the world’s second-largest economy.

 Apple’s surprise announcement weighed on tech shares across Asia, most notably in Taiwan and South Korea.
-An MSCI index of Korean shares .MIKR00000PUS lost 1.8 percent and Taiwan shares .MITW00000PUS fell 1.4 percent.
+An MSCI index of Korean shares lost 1.8 percent and Taiwan shares fell 1.4 percent.

 Currency markets saw a wild spike in volatility in early Asian trade, with risk aversion pushing the yen sharply higher against the U.S. dollar, breaking key technical levels and triggering stop-loss sales of U.S. and Australian dollars.

 The dollar was last 1 percent weaker against the yen JPY= at 107.77, having earlier fallen as low as 104.96, its lowest level since March 2018.
 The Australian dollar at one point hit levels against the Japanese yen not seen since 2011.
-AUDJPY=D3

 The euro EUR= was up 0.3 percent, buying $1.1375, and the dollar index .DXY, which tracks the U.S. currency against a basket of major rivals, was 0.3 percent weaker at 96.52.

 Amid the flight to perceived safety, German government bond yields held close to their lowest in over two years.
-Germany’s 10-year bond yield was most recently at 0.169 percent, from a low of 0.148 percent on the day DE10YT=RR.
-[GVD/EUR] U.S. crude CLc1 oil fell 1.8 percent to $45.71 a barrel, and Brent crude LCOc1 was down 1 percent at $54.34.
+Germany’s 10-year bond yield was most recently at 0.169 percent, from a low of 0.148 percent on the day.

+U.S. crude oil fell 1.8 percent to $45.71 a barrel, and Brent crude was down 1 percent at $54.34.
 Slowing global growth is expected to coincide with an increase in crude supply, depressing prices.
-[O/R]

 Reporting by Andrew Galbraith and Josephine Mason; Editing by Kim Coghill/Keith Weir